Ask Slashdot: Share Your Security Review Tales - Slashdot

 FBI subpoena (Score:4, Funny)

+I was a high-ranking official in the state department.
+The FBI sent me a subpoena for my private email server because I used it to discuss classified government business, so I had my IT guy wipe my private email server before I handed it over to the FBI.
+Later he was discovered on Reddit and confessed to the FBI, but I made sure they couldn't trace the decision back to me.

+I bet you would have gotten away with it too, if it wasn't for those meddling kids.

 You MUST have anti-virus with current signatures!
-(Score:2)
+(Score:3)

 This happened to a customer of us: They were told by an auditor that they absolute must have anti-virus on all machines, as per policy.
 Hence they built a tunnel into a completely isolated environment with absolutely no malware-vectors in order to be able to get updated AV signatures to the AV they installed on these machines.
-The really bad thing was that they did not seem to understand when we explained to them that they now did not have an isolated environment anymore and that the AV vendor as well as an
+The really bad thing was that they did not seem to understand when we explained to them that they now did not have an isolated environment anymore and that the AV vendor as well as anybody successfully attacking the AV vendor could now attack them and export data at their leisure.
+What they should have done is to get an exception.

 Re: (Score:2)